 We don’t know the future, but we can look closely at what’s happening in the present and make informed guesses about where things will go from there.
-That’s what Paul Graham, technologist and Founder of Y Combinator recommends when it comes to the future of podcasting.
+That’s what Paul Graham, technologist and founder of Y Combinator recommends when it comes to the future of podcasting.

 ...we can also indulge our imaginations with wild speculation (skip to the end if you’re interested in that!).
 I recommend you finish your data before you have any pudding, though.